 - Filing after due date – 5% per month.

-- Failing to properly file – 15% of corrected value.
+- Failing to properly file – 15% of the corrected value.

 Failure to file a return or to otherwise properly submit the property for taxation does not relieve the taxpayer of any requirement to pay all taxes assessed against the property.